KingSora/OverlayScrollbars/README.md

   T extends PluginModuleInstance = PluginModuleInstance
 > = Plugin<Name, void, T>;

-// Infers the type of the static modules instance of the passed plugin. type InferStaticPluginModuleInstance<T extends StaticPlugin>;
+// Infers the type of the static module's instance of the passed plugin. type InferStaticPluginModuleInstance<T extends StaticPlugin>;

 // Infers the type of the instance modules instance of the passed plugin.